aurghya-0/course-materials/Converted_C_guidelines/20.typ

-Certainly!
-Below is a comprehensive teaching guideline for the topic
-#strong["If statement, if-else statement"] tailored for a C programming
-bootcamp.
-It is designed to maximize clarity, engagement, and reinforcement of concepts.

-= Teaching Guideline: If Statement and If-Else Statement in C
+= If Statement and If-Else Statement in C
 <teaching-guideline-if-statement-and-if-else-statement-in-c>